-The philosophical foundation of Peter Wilberg's work is a new 'field-phenomenology' that he calls 'The Awareness Principle'.
-This is the recognition that awareness or 'subjectivity' has an essentially universal and field character.
+The 'The Awareness Principle' is the recognition that awareness or 'subjectivity' has an essentially universal and field character.
 As such, it is neither the product of any thing or body nor the private property of any individual 'subject', 'ego' or 'being'.
 Awareness, in other words, is nothing that is 'yours' or 'mine'.
 Instead all bodies and all beings are individualised portions and expressions of potentialities latent in a universal awareness field - one that is the very essence of 'the divine'.
 Every 'being' or 'body', 'thing' or 'phenomenon' therefore, is not just something we are or can be aware of.
 It also is an awareness or 'consciousness' in its own right -manifesting unique field-patterns and qualities of awareness latent in the universal awareness field that is its source.
 What is called 'God' then, is neither a being nor Being, but Awareness as such, all-ecompassing and all-pervading.

 "The Being of all things that are recognised in Awareness in turn depends on Awareness."